About The District

 The district is landlocked, and contains the western half of the Tongariro National Park, a dual World Heritage location, including most of Mount Ruapehu and the western sides of Mount Ngauruhoe and Mount Tongariro, as well as part of the Whanganui National Park.
 The district is also home to the world famous Raurimu Spiral on the North Island Main Trunk railway line.

 The Ruapehu District offers unlimited opportunities as a region in which to live, work or visit.

 Blessed with spectacular scenery, the Ruapehu District has a magnificent range of attractions and things to do and, as such, offers an unparalleled lifestyle.

 The Ruapehu District has a diversity of small communities each quaintly unique and each with their own individual charm.
-Ruapehu's historic towns & villages are steeped in pre-European and colonial history and provide access to the multitude of nature based and adrenaline fueled activities the District has to offer.
+Ruapehu's historic towns & villages are steeped in pre-European and colonial history and provide access to a multitude of nature based and adrenaline fueled activities the District has to offer.

 In the north of the District lies Taumarunui at the confluence of the Whanganui and Ongarue Rivers and Ruapehu's largest township.
-In the centre of the district is National Park Village which sits next to the World Heritage Tongariro National Park and Whakapapa Village which sits within the Park at the base of Mt Ruapehu on the northern side.
+In the center of the district is National Park Village which sits next to the World Heritage Tongariro National Park and Whakapapa Village which sits within the National Park at the base of Mt Ruapehu on the northern side.

 In the south sits Waiouru the southern gateway to Ruapehu and home to a large army base and the National Army Museum.
 Nearby Ohakune sits at the base of the western side of Mt Ruapehu and access to the Turoa ski field.
 Neighbouring is historic Raetihi established in 1893 and the smaller community of Pipiriki on the banks of the Whanganui River.
 The southern section of the infamous Desert Road section of State Highway 1 runs through the east of the district, from Waiouru to Rangipo.